-where M^ is a weight matrix that accounts for the fact that non-sovereigns are not liquidated.
-Each element is given by: $m{ik}^ = m{ik} / \left(\sum_k m{ik}\right)$.
+where $M^$ is a weight matrix that accounts for the fact that non-sovereigns are not liquidated.
+Each element is given by: $m{ik}^ = m{ik} / (\sum_k m{ik})$ .
 We only focus on factors k which corresponds to sovereign holdings.
-Hence, elements of M^ are bigger: banks will liquidate more sovereigns in response to an adverse shock to their balance sheets.
+Hence, elements of $M^$ are bigger: banks will liquidate more sovereigns in response to an adverse shock to their balance sheets.

 A striking feature of these simulations is that aggregate vulnerability is much lower under this alternative liquidation rule.
-The aggregate vulnerability of banks to a Greek write-down goes from 25% of aggregate equity in our core specification to just 1.4%.
-A GIP writedown takes AV from from 47% to 2.6%; and AV to a GIIPS write-down is now 23%, instead of 285%.
+The aggregate vulnerability of banks to a GIIPS write-down is now 23%, instead of 285%.

 Changing the liquidation rule has two opposite effects.
 On the one hand, banks liquidate much more sovereign bonds, which has a stronger price impact on other banks.
-On the other hand, banks don't liquidate the other assets, which are the majority of assets held in balance sheets.
+On the other hand, fire sales don't contaminate other assets, which in this case are the majority of assets held on bank balance sheets.

 Table 6 reports values of AV for alternative liquidation rules.
 We progressively add other asset classes to the list of liquid assets.
 As can be seen from Table 6, as long as the list of liquid assets is small enough (i.e. corresponds to less than 41% of banks' assets), aggregate vulnerability is reduced by illiquidity of the other assets.
 The intuition is that illiquidity prevents banks from transmitting their shocks to otherwise immune banks.
-When, however, sellable assets take up a larger fraction of the balance sheet (in our simulations, this happens as soon as we include corporate loans), then the fire sale concentration effect starts dominating the ''ring fencing" effect: because banks cannot liquidate everything, they have to liquidate more liquid assets, which increases the price impact and therefore contagion.
+When, however, sellable assets take up a larger fraction of the balance sheet (in our simulations, this happens as soon as we include corporate loans), then the fire sale concentration effect starts dominating the "ring fencing" effect: because banks cannot liquidate everything, they sell more liquid assets, which increases the price impact and therefore contagion.
 Table 6 illustrates the ambiguity of alternative liquidation rules on AV.